 - Connector [86]

 - Fuel supply fitting

 - Fuel supply stud

 - Drain plug 4.

-- Fasteners
+- Fasteners 5.

+- 6. Wire harness

-Figure 4-93.
-Fuel Pump Installation
+Figure 4-104.
+Fuel Pump Location

 FUEL TANK VENT VALVE

 The vent valve opens to allow gas vapor to escape the fuel tank and either vent to the atmosphere or to the charcoal canister on California Models (EVAP-equipped) and closes to prevent gasoline from leaking out of the fuel tank if the vehicle is tipped at an extreme angle.